LilWinx/Sabres/README.md

 OUTPUT

-Displays the SNPs associated with resistance against SARS-CoV-2 antivirals.
+Displays the list SNPs associated with resistance against SARS-CoV-2 antivirals within the dataset (resistant_isolates.txt).

+Counts of strains carrying the type of resistance marker (summary_counts.txt)

 A SNPProfile file is also generated which displays all the SNPs of the tsv in a human-readable format with accompanying resistance markers.